textmate/Linter.tmbundle/README.md

 - Strips trailing whitespace on request from the end of lines (except after Ruby `__END__` blocks)
 - Adds trailing newlines on request to the end of files missing them
 - If set in `.tm_properties`'s [`scopeProperties`](https://gist.github.com/dvessel/1478685#other) (space separated, set either globally or for a given language like `[ source.ruby ]`):
-  - `attr.linter.lint-on-save` automatically runs Linter on save for supported file types
+  - `bundle.linter.lint-on-save` automatically runs Linter on save for supported file types
-  - `attr.linter.strip-whitespace-on-save` automatically strips trailing whitespace on save
+  - `bundle.linter.strip-whitespace-on-save` automatically strips trailing whitespace on save
-  - `attr.linter.ensure-newline-on-save` automatically adds a training newline on save
+  - `bundle.linter.ensure-newline-on-save` automatically adds a training newline on save
-  - `attr.linter.fix-on-save` automatically fixes lints if possible (e.g. with RuboCop).
+  - `bundle.linter.fix-on-save` automatically fixes lints if possible (e.g. with RuboCop)

 ## Installation